SkafteNicki/dtu_mlops/07_distributed_training/readme.md

 to drive the field of facial verification, which you can read more about [here](https://machinelearningmastery.com/introduction-to-deep-learning-for-face-recognition/).
-We are going imagine that this dataset cannot fit in memory, and your job is therefore to construct a data pipeline that can be parallized based on loading the raw datafiles (.jpg) at runtime.
+We are going imagine that this dataset cannot fit in memory, and your job is therefore to construct a data pipeline that can be parallelized based on loading the raw datafiles (.jpg) at runtime.

 1. Download the dataset and extract to a folder.
 It does not matter if you choose the non-aligned or aligned version of the dataset.